SkillGG/kanjis/README.md

 - [x] Anki-like flashcard system for scoring
 - [x] Showing stroke order after every word, to show you how it should be done correctly
+- [x] Ability to change kanji status after an amount of points for given kanji is reached

 ###### Stroke order display using: [Kanji Stroke Order Font](https://www.nihilist.org.uk/)

 ##### TODO

-- [ ] Ability to change kanji status after an amount of points for given kanji is reached
-- [ ] Switch to a better selection algorightm (spaced repetition, etc.)
 - [ ] Actually make users draw the kanjis in-app